What is EMDR?

 As explained earlier, the therapist then devises a treatment plan based on the three-tier EMDR protocol, encompassing,

-- A complete picture of the past event, factors involved in letting it happen, history of childhood trauma and other one-liner relevant information.
+1. A complete picture of the past event, factors involved in letting it happen, history of childhood trauma, and other one-liner relevant information.

-- What measures are necessary to take in order to avoid further distress in future?
+3. What measures are necessary to take in order to avoid further distress in the future?

-Since EMDR therapy is equally effective for those, who are not comfortable in sharing each and every detail related to their past, very little information of past history works too.
-This phase may take 1 or 2 sessions to complete; that being said, on some occasions therapist may revert to this phase.
+Since EMDR therapy is equally effective for those, who are uncomfortable sharing every detail related to their past, very little information about history works too.
+This phase may take 1 or 2 sessions to complete; that being said, on some occasions, the therapist may revert to this phase.

 Phase 2: Preparation

-In this phase, the EMDR therapist builds a relationship of trust with clients allowing them to open up their feelings and emotions.
-If the client is not comfortable with the therapist, he or she may skip some greatly useful information needed to make the most from EMDR therapy.
-It is crucial that the trust is well-formed between therapist and client before the therapy begins.
+In this phase, the EMDR therapist builds trust with clients allowing them to open up about their feelings and emotions.
+If the client is uncomfortable with the therapist, he or she may skip some beneficial information needed to make the most of EMDR therapy.
+The trust must be well-formed between therapist and client before the therapy begins.

 The prime goal of this phase is to equip the patient with the best self-relaxing techniques in case any undesired stress takes over during or after the therapy.

-An EMDR specialist educates the client about what to expect from this therapy, initial short-term setbacks and how this therapy is going to work for them in the long run.
-This strengthens client’s trust on his or her therapist, allowing uninterrupted expression of their true feelings.
+An EMDR specialist educates the client about what to expect from this therapy, initial short-term setbacks, and how this therapy will work for them in the long run.
+This strengthens the client’s trust in their therapist, allowing uninterrupted expression of their true feelings.

-Normally this phase constitutes of 1-4 sessions; however, in some extremely sensitive cases, it may take more sessions to prepare the client and win their trust.
+Usually, this phase consists of 1-4 sessions; however, in some extremely sensitive cases, it may take more sessions to prepare the client and win their trust.

 Phase 3: Assessment

-In this phase, the therapist asks the client to think about the most disturbing part from that particular distressing event of the past.
-The client is then prompted to express his negative beliefs associated with the target event.
+In this phase, the therapist asks the client to think about the most disturbing part of that particular distressing event of the past.
+The client is then prompted to express his negative beliefs about the target event.
 Negative beliefs may include, “I deserve sadness,” “I am cursed,” etc.

-The therapist may now ask the client to think about the contrary, positive belief that he would like to feel e.g. “I deserve to be happy,” “I am blessed,” etc.
+The therapist may now ask the client to think about the contrary, the optimistic belief that he would like to feel, e.g., “I deserve to be happy,” “I am blessed,” etc.

 The client is then presented with another scale named VOC (Validity of Cognition) to measure how true he thinks his positive belief is.

-VOC Validity of cognition is determined on the scale of 1 to 7, where if the patient selects 1, it means the positive cognition is false; similarly, selecting 7 means the positive cognition is true.
+VOC Validity of cognition is determined on a scale of 1 to 7, where if the patient selects 1, it means the positive cognition is false; similarly, selecting seven means the positive cognition is true.

-This phase takes almost 3 sessions to obtain enough information to continue the therapy effectively.
+This phase takes almost three sessions to obtain enough information to continue the therapy effectively.

 Phase 4: Desensitization

 In this phase, the therapist is more concerned about all the disturbing emotions of the client associated with the target event.
-It is possible that the client may begin with a terrifying event and associate more similar events to it.
-This phase aims to consider all negative emotions, memories, and imaginations that may arise during the course of this phase and resolve them.
+The client may begin with a terrifying event and associate more similar events to it.
+This phase aims to consider all negative emotions, memories, and imaginations that may arise during this phase and resolve them.

-The process continues until the SUD rating is decreased to 0 or close to 0, which shows that this target event is not disturbing to the client anymore.
+The process continues until the SUD rating is decreased to 0 or close to 0, showing that this targeted event is no longer disturbing to the client.

 Phase 5: Installation

-In the installation phase, as the name depicts, after the alleviation of negative belief in the previous phase, a positive belief is installed.
-It is pivotal for strengthening the client’s belief in himself, without which his negative belief may show up again.
+In the installation phase, as the name depicts, a positive belief is installed after the alleviation of negative belief in the previous phase.
+It is pivotal for strengthening the client’s belief in himself, without which his negative belief may reappear.

-The validity of cognition VOC is used to measure the client’s acceptance of a desired positive cognition.
+The validity of cognition VOC measures the client’s acceptance of a desired positive cognition.
 The client is asked to keep rating his feelings while the therapist continues to perform EMDR techniques until the VOC rating rises to 7.

-The phase completes only when the client regards his or her positive cognition to be completely true, i.e. 7 on the VOC scale.
+The phase completes only when the client regards his or her positive cognition as entirely accurate, i.e., seven on the VOC scale.

 Phase 6: Body Scan